Two-Person Bargaining when the Disagreement Point is Private Information: The model

-It is important to note that ordinality is a much weaker property than the mechanism being constant.
-Ordinality relates to the interim stage and there can be much variation \textit{ex-post} without this influencing a player's \textit{interim} utility.
-In Appendix 1, we provide an explicit example to illustrate this fact.
-It is also easy to see that, if the Pareto frontier is linear, for an efficient mechanism, responsiveness and cardinality are equivalent.
-For non-efficient mechanisms, this equivalence does not hold; for example, the constant mechanism that always selects the status-quo is cardinal, but non-responsive.
-The next Proposition summarizes these remarks.
+We note that type-independence is a much weaker property than the mechanism prescribing the same lottery for each $t$.
+Type-independence relates to the \textit{interim} stage and there can be much variation \textit{ex-post} without this influencing a player's \textit{interim} utility.\footnote{ An explicit example to illustrate this fact is available from the authors upon request.}

-\begin{prop} If the Pareto frontier is linear, an efficient mechanism is responsive if and only if it is cardinal.
-There generally exist many non-constant, efficient and ordinal mechanisms. \end{prop}
+It is easily seen that, if the players' disagreement payoffs are statistically independent, an efficient mechanism must be type-independent.
+Efficiency\ requires that $\mu ^{0}(t)=0$ for all $t$ and if $\mu $ prescribes a more attractive lottery on $\partial U$ for type $t_{i}$ than for some other type $t_{i}^{\prime }$, then clearly it is not incentive compatible.
+Hence, we have the following result, which is independent of the shape of the Pareto frontier, also holds if there are more than two players, and also holds when $T_{i}$ is an interval.
+This result provides a benchmark; from now on we will assume that $f$ is not independent. {\ }

+\begin{obs} If $f$ is independent ($f(t)=f_{1}(t_{1})f_{2}(t_{2})$ for all $t$), then any efficient mechanism is type-independent.\footnote{\cite{MI12} has derived a somewhat similar result in a different context.
+He studies the allocation of two (identical) objects to two (\textit{ex-ante} identical) players when monetary transfers are impossible and each player must get an object.
+He shows that when the players' values are independent, one cannot do better than random allocation; hence, the intensity of the players' preferences cannot play a role.} \end{obs}